Skip to main content

 • The specific signs of glaucomatous optic disc changes

-• The underlying anatomy and physiology which dictate where and why visual field loss occurs in chronic open-angle glaucoma (COAG)
+• The underlying anatomy and physiology which dictate where and why visual field loss occurs in chronic open angle glaucoma (COAG)

-• NICE guidelines for referral of OHT and COAG from primary to secondary care
+• NICE guidelines for referral of OHT and COAG from primary to secondary care.

-• The link between IOP and glaucoma, and revise the extraneous and measurement errors which affect the measurement of IOP
+• The link between IOP and glaucoma, and revise the extraneous and measurement errors which affect measurement of IOP

 • The principles of Van Herick’s technique and the variations in the angle